rektide/opencode/EXPORT_CHANGES.md

 - Created unit tests to verify the logic correctly handles all combinations of settings
 - All type checks pass
-- Export respects user's current view settings
+- Both export and copy commands respect user's current view settings

 ## User Impact

-Users will now see exports that match exactly what they see in their current session view:
+Users will now see exports and clipboard copies that match exactly what they see in their current session view:

-- If they have thinking visible, exports include reasoning
+- If they have thinking visible, exported/copied content includes reasoning
-- If they have tool details visible, exports include tool inputs/outputs
+- If they have tool details visible, exported/copied content includes tool inputs/outputs
-- If they have both hidden, exports remain minimal (original behavior)
+- If they have both hidden, exported/copied content remains minimal (original behavior)

-This gives users full control over how detailed their exports are, addressing the feature request in issue #4609.
+This gives users full control over how detailed their exports and clipboard copies are, addressing the feature request in issue #4609.